elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-melatonin-regulate-sleep-and-what-factors-can-affect-its-production-and-release.md

 url: /learn/nursing/questions/how-does-melatonin-regulate-sleep-and-what-factors-can-affect-its-production-and-release
 score: -1.0
 related_article1:
-    id: 169687
+    id: 169695
-    title: What are the key restorative processes that occur during sleep, and how do they contribute to physical and mental health?
+    title: >-
+        What are the risks and considerations associated with the use of sedatives for sleep?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-restorative-processes-that-occur-during-sleep-and-how-do-they-contribute-to-physical-and-mental-health
+    url: /learn/nursing/questions/what-are-the-risks-and-considerations-associated-with-the-use-of-sedatives-for-sleep
 related_article2:
-    id: 169685
+    id: 169686
-    title: What are the main stages of sleep, and how do they differ in terms of brain activity and physiological changes?
+    title: >-
+        How do sleep patterns change across different age groups?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-main-stages-of-sleep-and-how-do-they-differ-in-terms-of-brain-activity-and-physiological-changes
+    url: /learn/nursing/questions/how-do-sleep-patterns-change-across-different-age-groups
 related_article3:
-    id: 169691
+    id: 169695
+    title: >-
-    title: What are the common treatment options for sleep apnea, and how do they address breathing issues during sleep?
+        What are the risks and considerations associated with the use of sedatives for sleep?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-common-treatment-options-for-sleep-apnea-and-how-do-they-address-breathing-issues-during-sleep
+    url: /learn/nursing/questions/what-are-the-risks-and-considerations-associated-with-the-use-of-sedatives-for-sleep
 related_article4:
     id: 169695
+    title: >-
-    title: What are the risks and considerations associated with the use of sedatives for sleep?
+        What are the risks and considerations associated with the use of sedatives for sleep?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-risks-and-considerations-associated-with-the-use-of-sedatives-for-sleep
 related_article5:
-    id: 169701
+    id: 169700
-    title: How can environmental factors such as bedroom setup and noise control influence sleep quality?
+    title: >-
+        Why is maintaining a consistent bedtime routine important for sleep hygiene?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-environmental-factors-such-as-bedroom-setup-and-noise-control-influence-sleep-quality
+    url: /learn/nursing/questions/why-is-maintaining-a-consistent-bedtime-routine-important-for-sleep-hygiene
 ---

 &nbsp;